Chicago West Turns One! Celebrate With Her Cutest Baby Photos

 Instagram

 It's a party in Chi Town!
-OK, it's actually a party everywhere, because Chicago West is turning one year old today.
+OK, it's actually a party everywhere, because Chicago West is turning 1 years old today.
 Isn't that insane and totally exciting?!

 This is a pretty big deal, mainly because it seems like just yesterday Kim Kardashian West and Kanye West announced that they were expecting their third child via surrogate.
 Now, the happy couple is getting ready to welcome another child via surrogate and since Chicago is so darn cute, we can see why they'd want to add to their family ASAP.